htcondor/htcondor/docs/admin-manual/networking.rst

 ``USE_SHARED_PORT = True`` and by specifying a fixed port for the daemon using ``<SUBSYS>_ARGS = -p <portnum>``.

-The TCP connections required to manage standard universe jobs do not make use of shared ports.
-Therefore, if the firewall is configured to only allow connections through the shared port, standard universe jobs will not be able to run.

 Configuring HTCondor for Machines With Multiple Network Interfaces
 ------------------------------------------------------------------